rafawelsh/Journal-App/README.md

 * Create Api.js to handle requests to database
 * Started React app
 * Created GET request to read all Journal entries
+* Created POST request to add a new Journal Entry
+* Created DELETE request to remove Journal Entryu